jonthan-yl/nba-predictor/README.md

 NBA API to predict future NBA stats.

-Make sure to run **pip install sportsreference** in order to access the API we use to get stats
+Make sure to run **pip install sportsreference** in order to access the API we use to get stats.